-The long-term maintenance phase will extend from 2017 forward and will focus on maintaining and adapting the policies, procedures, funding, and the technical infrastructure needed to ensure the web portals remain both operational and relevant.
+The long-term maintenance phase will extend from 2017 forward and will focus on maintaining and adapting the policies, procedures, funding, and the technical infrastructure needed to ensure the web portals and theme-based workgroups remain both operational and relevant.
 This will involve periodically reevaluating all aspects of the Monitoring Council's five-part solution to assess their continued relevance and performance.